apelade/payjaq/README.md

 Compile to javascript: `coffee -c payjaq_test.coffee`

 ## Notes:
+- To create live test objects, get a dev client id and secret from PayPal.
+- The static test objects may have outages, like on 4/4/2013 2:15 PM Pacific.
+Currently the error output you see is:
+    Err posting creds
+    get_cred complete status: error
 - The tests that try to execute a payment fail CORRECTLY with PAYMENT_STATE_INVALID running static PayPal test objects.
-- To create live test objects, get a dev client id and secret from PayPal.
 - Note the payment approval step must have been taken by the user for completePayment to succeed.
 - Don't forget to redirect to approval_url listed in response links if using